 Once you do find off-campus housing, be aware that your rent may well not include utilities.
 You will need to request that the companies turn on the electricity and telephone service when you arrive.
 The landlord can provide you with the appropriate contact information

 You have a choice of long-distance carriers for your telephone service.
 Be sure to ask the customer service representatives about special discount calling plans, particularly for international connections.
 The representative is usually eager to offer you a variety of extra services, most of which are not necessary.
 Soon after you register for telephone service, you should receive a free telephone directory.
 Within the directory, you will find the white pages (listing local residents alphabetically by name), the blue pages (government listings), and the yellow pages (business listings and advertisements).

 Many U.S. households have telephone answering machines, which record messages from callers when no one answers the phone.
 You may purchase an answering machine for about $25.
 Another option is to request that the telephone company provide an electronic answering service, for which they charge a small monthly fee.
-Please visit <link to Int’l Student phone card center> for more information on inexpensive phone cards that will allow you to keep in touch with loved ones back in your home country.
+Please visit the international student phone card center for more information on inexpensive phone cards that will allow you to keep in touch with loved ones back in your home country.

 In most cases, the least expensive way to keep in touch with far-away friends and family is via e-mail.
 Again, each U.S. school has its own policies and procedures for accessing the Internet.
 If you choose to access your own e-mail off-campus, you can expect to pay about $20 per month to an Internet Service Provider.

 Homestays are a viable option for students under the age of 18, especially those who are nervous about leaving home and living in a new country.
 In a homestay arrangement, you will be placed with an American family within 20 to 45 minutes from your campus.
 You will have your own room, and meals will be provided.